isomerpages/sndgo-corp/_careers/Smart Nation Scholarship.md

 [^3]: Mid-term scholarship applicants must have at least one semester of university results at the point of application and have not embarked on their final year of study.

-## How to Apply:
+## How to apply

 The application period is from September to April each year.
-Head over to the Smart Nation Scholarship website <a href="http://Go.gov.sg/smartnationscholarship" target="_blank">Go.gov.sg/smartnationscholarship</a> for the full details or email scholarship@smartnation.gov.sg.
+Head over to the Smart Nation Scholarship website <a href="http://go.gov.sg/smartnationscholarship" target="_blank">go.gov.sg/smartnationscholarship</a> for the full details or email scholarship@smartnation.gov.sg.